By Atom | Jun 20, 2023, 4:12 PM

-An extensive programme of building work has been carried out in recent years, which includes new classrooms, design & technology, sports and science facilities, and a new library.
+An extensive programme of building work has been carried out at KEVI Handsworth School for Girls in recent years.
+New facilities include specialist classrooms, specialist suites for design and technology, science labs, sports facilities, and a new library.

-Address: King Edward VI Handsworth School for Girls, Rose Hill Road, Birmingham, West Midlands, B21 9AR
+Address: Rose Hill Road, Birmingham B21 9AR

 School type: girls' grammar